BartVanderbeke/RoiEditor/readme.md

 - The user can select the edge of the ROI-cloud or the outliers for each measurement for deletion.
 - An outlier for a measurement is a value deviating more than 1.5 * IQR from the median.
 - When the image overlay is activated, a color range from green to red indicates the distance from the median for the selected measurement for each individual ROI.
-- The measurements and statistics can be written to both and .xlsx and a .csv file.
+- The measurements and statistics are written to both and .xlsx and a .csv file.
 - The ROI data is backed up every 15 minutes.
 - Installers for RoiEditor, cellpose and Python are added as .bat files for installation on Windows.
 - When installed using the .bat files, desktop icons/shortcuts are created for RoiEditor and cellpose.